 <iframe src="https://firstanychurch.view-events.com/calendar/2259678/list/day" style="border:none;" title="First Any Church Calendar" width="100%" height="600" scrolling="no"></iframe>

-If you want to natively load your calendar into your website, then MyChurchEvents offers two options, the iCal feed and the RSS feed.
+If you want to natively load your calendar into your website, then MyChurchEvents offers an iCal feed.

 The iCal feed